davidtys/railstheman/README.md

 It uses the header parameters to add the author and source to an article.

-To differentiate between the basic article and the quote, it add 'category' in the header parameters : it containts 'quote' or 'article' or nothing (your goold old article)
+To differentiate between the basic article and the quote, it adds 'category' in the header parameters : it contains 'quote' or 'article' or nothing (your goold old article)

 ## Professional projects